yoctoyotta1024/CLEO/docs/source/usage/good_coding.rst

 Code Style / Formatting
 -----------------------
-For Python, we obey the default settings of `ruff <https://docs.astral.sh/ruff/>`_` for formatting and linting.
+For Python, we use `ruff <https://docs.astral.sh/ruff/>`_` for formatting and linting.
 Ruff checks are something like the combination of several Python linters (Flake8, isort, pydocstyle etc.) and the black formatter.
+We obey the default settings of ruff except we ignore E402 errors.

 For C++ we obey the Google C++ Style Guide with:
   | IndentWidth: 2